pysplot/pysplot/README.md

-# pysplot: Spatiotemporal Plotting in Python
+# `pysplot`: Spatiotemporal Plotting in Python

-The `pysplot` package makes spatial visualizations with heliophysics timeseries data.
+The `pysplot` package hosts tools and visualization methods for making spatial and temporal plots with heliophysics timeseries data.

 ## Table of Contents
 - [Installation](#installation)